microsoft/BotFramework-Composer/docs/archived docs/how-to-process-language-models-with-CI-CD.md

 After language models published and the setting files generated, you can use Emulator to test the bot by following below steps:
 1. Configure appsettings.json
 Go to settings folder and edit the appsettings.json.
 - Fill the luis prediction resource endpoint and endpointKey.
-You can find or create them in [LUIS](https://www.luis.ai/home).
+You can assign the prediction resource to your models in [LUIS](https://www.luis.ai/home) portal.
+If there are no available prediction resources to assign, please create one in you luis resources.
-- Fill the qna endpointKey and hostname.
-You can find them in [QnAMaker](https://www.qnamaker.ai/).
+- Fill the qna endpointKey.
+You can find them in [QnAMaker](https://www.qnamaker.ai/) portal.

 2. Copy and launch runtime
 ~~~